ericoporto/ags-manual-wiki/System.md

 Returns the **native** game's color depth.
 This is the overall game color depth setting, and it is possible for individual sprites or backgrounds to be different (although not recommended).

 **NOTE:** Be aware that for historical reasons, and similar to [`System.ScreenHeight`](System#systemscreenheight) and [`System.ScreenWidth`](System#systemscreenwidth), this is NOT the final color depth of a display mode, but the internal color depth of a game.
-For instance, a game may have a 8-bit or 16-bit native color depth, but be displayed in a 32-bit mode, for example.
+For instance, a game may have a 8-bit or 16-bit native color depth, but be displayed in a 32-bit mode.

 The native color depth may be useful to know, for example, when you are writing a script module performing raw drawing: then you'd know which ranges of colors will work.